Data Centers in Hanoi

 Hanoi carries an overall risk score of Moderate (4.0/10) as of December 2025.
 Infrastructure planning must account for seasonal weather patterns and regional geological factors.

-River Flood (9.9): Significant risk requiring elevated facility designs and advanced water management systems.
+River Flood (9.9): This is the highest environmental risk for the area, requiring elevated facility designs and advanced water management systems to ensure continuous operation as of December 2025.

-Drought (4.5): Low to moderate impact on cooling systems and general water utility availability.
+Drought (4.5): This has a low to moderate impact on cooling systems and general water utility availability, though most modern facilities use closed-loop cooling to mitigate this risk as of December 2025.